imnltsa/ios15tether/README.md

 17. Turn the ramdisk `.dmg` into an `.im4p` with `pyimg4 im4p create -i ramdisk.dmg -o ramdisk.im4p -f rdsk`.
 18. Extract the kernel cache with `pyimg4 im4p extract -i kernelcache -o kcache.raw`.
 19. Patch the kernel cache with `Kernel64Patcher kcache.raw krnl.patched -f -a`.
-20. Rebuild the kernel cache with `pyimg4 im4p create -i krnl.patched -o krnl.im4p-f rkrn --lzss`.
+20. Rebuild the kernel cache with `pyimg4 im4p create -i krnl.patched -o krnl.im4p -f rkrn --lzss`.

 Now that your restore files are prepared, you can restore the device with `futurerestore`.